38d3b7/LGE/README.md

 # Liquidity Generation Event (LGE) Uniswap 🦄 v4 Hook

 A novel token launchpad mechanism built on Uniswap v4 using hooks for liquidity-first token creation.
+The system aims to leverage a v4 hook to inject custom logic at key points in the liquidity lifecycle, enabling a novel and experimental token launch.

 ## 🚀 Overview